Ada-Developers-Academy/daily-curriculum/topic_resources/javascript/basic-javascript.md

 We try to separate concerns in web applications:

 * HTML - Document structure and information.
-Your HTML mark up should be a semantic represenation of the information in your document.
+Your HTML mark up should be a semantic representation of the information in your document.

 * CSS - Presentation.
 CSS controls the way that we present our information to the user.